chriskempson/netflix-study-assist/README.md

-# netflix-study-assist.user.js
+# Netflix Study Assist
-Userscript to help make Netflix a little easier to study a language with (especially Japanese).
+Makes Netflix a little easier to study a language with (especially Japanese).

 ![screenshot](screenshot.jpg)